heistp/sce-l4s-bakeoff/README.md

 [SCE](https://github.com/chromi/sce/) and [L4S](https://riteproject.eu/dctth/).
-The current tests cover some basics, including link utilitization, inter-flow and intra-flow latency, fairness, a simple gaming scenario and interaction with the CoDel AQM.
+The current tests cover some basics, including link utilitization, inter-flow and intra-flow latency, fairness, a simple gaming scenario and experiments with the CoDel AQM.

 In deference to [RFC 5033](https://tools.ietf.org/html/rfc5033), as it pertains to the evalution of congestion control proposals: